North Bristol NHS Trust

-North Bristol NHS Trust is a National Health Service trust that provides community healthcare and hospital services to Bristol, South Gloucestershire, and North Somerset, England.
-The trust employs over 8,000 staff and delivers healthcare through several medical institutions, including Southmead Hospital, Cossham Hospital, and the Bristol Centre for Enablement, as well as through various community-based clinics.
+North Bristol NHS Trust was a National Health Service trust that provided community healthcare and hospital services to Bristol, South Gloucestershire, and North Somerset, England.
+The trust employed over 13,000 staff and delivered healthcare through several medical institutions, including Southmead Hospital, Cossham Hospital, and the Bristol Centre for Enablement, as well as through various community-based clinics.
 In addition, medical teaching facilities are provided in association with the University of the West of England, Bristol University, and the University of Bath.

+On the 1st of July 2026, the trust merged with University Hospitals Bristol and Weston NHS Foundation Trust to create Bristol NHS Foundation Trust.

 History

 North Bristol NHS Trust was formed on 18 March 1999 after merging the former Southmead Health Services NHS Trust and Frenchay NHS Trust.
 The trust's headquarters were at Frenchay Hospital, moving to Southmead Hospital when Frenchay was closed in 2014.

 In December 2023, it was announced that North Bristol NHS Trust and University Hospitals Bristol and Weston NHS Foundation Trust would be appointing a joint chief executive and joint chair.
 In July 2024, Maria Kane was named as the new joint chief executive, following Ingrid Barker being named as the joint chair in April 2024.